Create activity feed

 - Go to the OneSignal Dashboard > Settings > Event Streams.

-- Select a destination such as a Webhook or your cloud data pipeline (e.g., Amazon Kinesis).
+- Choose a destination such as a Webhook or data pipeline (e.g., Amazon Kinesis).

-- Choose the types of events you want to stream (e.g.,
+- Select the events you want to stream (e.g.,

 message.sent